 The focus of this amendment is on WLAN indoor and outdoor operation in the 2.4 GHz, 5 GHz and 6GHz frequency bands.
 Outdoor operation is limited to stationary and pedestrian speeds.

-Features

-The main candidate features are listed below:
+The main candidate features that have been discussed are:

 320MHz bandwidth and more efficient utilization of non-contiguous spectrum,